AmulyaPK/TollPlazaManagementSystem-S1-T11/README.md

      - Vehicles with Fastag will be segregated into lanes based on their weight.
      - Vehicles without Fastag will be directed to a cash counter.
   3. Balance Check and Payment Authentication: At the toll gate, the system will check the Fastag balance:
-     - If balance is sufficient, payment is authenticated using a Cyclic Redundancy Check (CRC) Checksum Algorithm, and a green light will indicate that the vehicle can pass.
+     - If balance is sufficient, payment is authenticated and a green light will indicate that the vehicle can pass.
      - If balance is insufficient or payment fails, a red light will indicate the vehicle is not allowed to pass.

 </details>